towolf/towolf.github.com/docs/PsychOneliners/LoadIdentityClut.markdown

 RestoreCluts, or [sca](/docs/sca), but only until you call clear all\!
 The original LUT's are backed up in a global variable for this to work.

-If you use a Cambridge Research systems Bits\+ or Bits\# box or a VPixx Inc.
+If you use a Cambridge Research systems Bits+ or Bits\# box or a VPixx Inc.
 DataPixx, ViewPixx or ProPixx device, use the script BitsPlusIdentityClutTest for advanced diagnostic and troubleshooting wrt. identity clut's, display dithering and other evils which could spoil your day for high bit depth